Tips to develop a lasting reading habit

 Setting a reading goal encourages you to invest more time in reading.
 You might want to set an hourly or daily reading schedule.
 Find out what works for you.

 If you love doing that, Goodreads is the best place to start.
-You can set a yearly reading goals, create a folder for books you want to read.
+You can set a yearly reading goal, create a folder for books you want to read.
 However, you should never be overwhelmed to meet your reading goals.
 Remember your focus is to read more books that make you happy and delightful.

 Choose the right book